Sheena McCall Young People’s Concerts

 This performance will be available for public schools, private schools, and homeschool co-ops.

-Admission is FREE thanks to a generous sponsorship by the Niswonger Foundation.
+Admission for Greenville shows is FREE thanks to a generous sponsorship by the Niswonger Foundation.

 Participating schools are eligible to request a visit from our “Meet the Musicians” program.
 CLICK HERE for more information.